HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Understanding bands.md

 The most distinctive characteristic of HF bands is their ability to provide long-distance communications without infrastructure.
 This happens because HF waves can be refracted by the ionosphere, allowing them to return to Earth hundreds or thousands of miles away from the transmitter.

-> **Key Information:** A *beacon* is defined as *an amateur station transmitting communications for the purposes of observing propagation or related experimental activities*.{{< link id="T1A06" >}}

-Beacon stations are particularly important on HF bands where conditions constantly change.
-These automated stations transmit regularly on known frequencies, allowing amateurs around the world to monitor propagation conditions.
-By listening for distant beacons, you can determine if a band is "open" for long-distance communications.
+Beacon stations are automated transmitters that help operators monitor propagation conditions.
+They transmit regularly on known frequencies, allowing amateurs around the world to determine if a band is "open" for long-distance communications.

+> **Key Information:** On HF, *automatically controlled amateur propagation beacons* can be found on *10 meters, between 28.200 MHz and 28.300 MHz*. {{< link id="T1A06" >}}

+By tuning to this frequency range and listening for distant beacons, you can quickly assess whether conditions are favorable for long-distance 10-meter communications.

 #### VHF Bands (30-300 MHz)